A Law Firm with a Winning Tradition

-Unfortunately, when accused of drug crimes, many people try to save money because they don’t feel that the charges are serious enough to warrant legal counsel and they attempt to handle their cases on their own.
+Unfortunately, when accused of drug crimes, many people try to save money because they don’t feel that the charges are serious enough to warrant speaking with a St. Paul drug crime attorney and they attempt to handle their cases on their own.
 These matters are complex and several variables come into play when working toward a favorable resolution.
 A drug conviction can have lifelong consequences and making a mistake at any step in the process can substantially affect the outcome of the case.

 Minnesota has several laws on the books concerning drug crimes.
 The offenses fall into different categories called degrees.
 The degree of charge levied against a person depends on various factors, including the type of drug involved, the quantity of the drug, and any aggravating factors present at the time of the offense.